 0. When you play the Audio cue, you will hear it exclusively from output 1.
 When you play the Fade cue, it will fade down in output 1 and fade up in output 2 over the same duration.

-Remember too that one Fade cue can affect as many controls as you wish.
-If you have a track with eight channels instead of just one, and you have ten speakers instead of two, you can enter values in the matrix or adjust the sliders to have different channels come up or down in different outputs.
+One fade cue can affect as many controls as you wish.
+If instead of a mono track you have a track with eight channels, and instead of two speakers you have ten, you can enter values in the matrix or adjust the sliders to have different channels come up or down in different outputs.

 A key concept here is that if multiple Fade cues share a target, but each Fade cue has different active controls, then those Fade cues can run simultaneously without interfering with each other.
 Because of this, in the scenario with an eight-channel Audio cue fading amongst ten speakers, very complex fades can be achieved by using simultaneous Fade cues with different active controls, different curve shapes, and different durations.